Tarsem Antil

-Tarsem Antil (born 7 March 1980) is an Indian producer director who has worked on films, TV serials, short films, documentaries and commercials.
+Tarsem Antil (1980) is an Indian producer and director who has worked on films, TV serials, short films, documentaries and commercials.

 Early life

 Tarsem Antil was born in Sonipat, Haryana to a Jaat family.

 Career

 Tarsem Antil began his career producing programmes for Doordarshan.
 He has produced, direct & edited more than 700 TV programmes, commercials, short films, TV serials.
 He started his company Harikrit Films in 2005 partnering with JV Manisha.

 In 2012, Tarsem Antil directed short film Roshni Se Seencho Desh ki buniyaad and won RMAI Gold Prize for Best Short Film.
 In 2015 Tarsem Antil Produced To B or Not To B (2016) Hindi & English movie starring Rahul Roy, Akansha Shivhare and Trivikram Mattoo.

 In 2015 he started two companies Harikrit Motion Pictures Private Limited for Feature Films & Tuner Rocks Private Limited for Music.